ebalo55/crabby/README.md

 ## What is Crabby?

-Crabby is a tool developed to generate webshells written in <insert your desired webshell language>.
+Crabby is a tool developed to generate webshells written in - insert your desired webshell language -.
 It is designed to be used by red teams to aid in lateral movement, privilege escalation, and data exfiltration.

 ## Features